Abhay349/dep-impact-detector-prototype/README.md

-# Dependency Impact Detector Prototype
+# Behavioral Impact Detector Prototype

 This tool prototype demonstrates how to detect breaking changes in downstream consumers of a Go library by running their test suites against your local changes.